Home Back Contact

 Tight Itame Hada - Scarcely Discernable

-Komaru Boshi - Slight staining on hamon
+Komaru Boshi - Slight staining on hamon has been cleaned.

 Motooki Mei NTHK/NPO Kanteisho